konigsbergrob/Interactive-Lab-Hub/Lab 1/README.md

 ## Part E. Costume the device

-Only now should you start worrying about what the device should look like.
-Develop a costume so that you can use your phone as this device.

-Think about the setting of the device: is the environment a place where the device could overheat?
-Is water a danger?
-Does it need to have bright colors in an emergency setting?

 \*\***Include sketches of what your device might look like here.**\*\*

 >For sketches, refer back to the storyboard.
 This captures the overall shape and brightness of the lamp.

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

 >The device will look like the flexible standing lamps in the house apartments, however it will move automatically lower as the time approaches the preset bedtime the user has set.
 Starting up high and bright and lowering getting dimmer and dimmer until the light shuts off.
+Design for the product should be similar (hardware/looks wise) to a lamp, in terms of not exposing it to water, using electricity, placement in a room, etc.

 >For the purpose of prototyping we created a fake knob allowing the user to set their bedtime made from a bottle cap and paper.